- Adult Skin Problems Slideshow

-- How is an actinic keratosis diagnosed?
+- What is the treatment for an actinic keratosis?

-- How is an actinic keratosis treated?
+- What is the prognosis of an actinic keratosis?

 Quick GuideSun-Damaged Skin: Pictures of Sun Spots, Wrinkles, Sunburns

-There are other spots, called seborrheic keratoses, that are not caused by sun exposure and have no relationship to skin cancers.
+There are other spots, called seborrheic keratoses, which are not caused by sun exposure and have no relationship to skin cancers.
 These are raised brown lesions that may appear on any area of the skin.
 They also often run in families.